-Climate Lab is a space for collaboration between climate researchers and artists, taking a ‘deep dive’ into the emotions that are usually sidelined by scientific (Western-disciplinary) methods.
+Climate Lab is a space for collaboration between climate researchers and artists, taking a ‘deep dive’ into the emotions that are usually sidelined by scientific methods.

-Ignoring emotion in climate science impedes communication and connection, with a profound impact on our ability to act in the face of climate change; these workshops are an experiment in bringing heart and head closer together in order to create pathways out of the inertia that currently besets universities in the face of the Climate and Ecological Emergencies.
+Ignoring emotion in climate science impedes communication and connection, with a profound impact on our ability to act in the face of the Climate and Ecological Emergencies.

 Can we take the expert viewpoint of climate scientists and engineers “outside of the box” of the scientific method?